DEGoodmanWilson/luna/docs/index.md

 ## An embedded HTTP(S) server in modern idiomatic C++

 You are writing in C++ (because C++ is _awesome_), and your app needs to provide a lightweight HTTP server to communicate with other web services. `libmicrohttpd` is super-awesome, except for that idiomatically C API.
 Luna is an idiomatically C++ wrapper for `libmicrohttpd` that leans on modern C++ programming concepts.

-Luna is designed to be easy to use and robust as well.
+Luna's core philosophy is that it should be _easy to use correctly_ and _difficult to use incorrectly_.
+Of course, it should be robust as well.
 HTTP server creation, start, shut down, and deletion are all handled behind the scenes with the magic of [RAII](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization).
 Starting a server is automatic with instantiating a `server` object, and allowing your `server` object to fall out of scope is all that is needed to cleanly shut it down.
 There is nothing else for you to keep track of, or allocate.

 Adding endpoints to your server is likewise meant to be simple.
 Nominate an endpoint with a string or regex and an HTTP verb, and pass in a lambda or other `std::functional`-compatible object (function pointers, bound class member functions), and return a string containing the desired response body.
 Of course, you can set headers and mime types, too.
-(TODO: returning binary data.)

 ## Example code